ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

 Aim of the tutorial
 *******************

-In this tutorial a multi-instances module from the :ref:`wave_generator` library of the UltraZohm project will be included and the output displayed in the GUI.
+In this tutorial a multi-instances module from the :ref:`wave_generator` library of the UltraZohm project will be used and the output displayed in the GUI.

 Requirements
 ************

 The following tutorial requires:

-- :ref:`Finishing the previous tutorial <first_steps>`.
+- Finished the tutorial :ref:`first_steps`.

 Guideline